Arikiver/911-the-game/README.md

 The Team:

->Aaradhya Bhatiya – Programmer/Developer
+>Aaradhya Bhatiya – Programmer/Developer<br>
->Swarnima Bisht – Programmer/Developer/Source Control
+>Swarnima Bisht – Programmer/Developer/Source Control<br>
->Navya Nandini – Artist/Animator/Game Designer
+>Navya Nandini – Artist/Animator/Game Designer<br>
->Harshika Bilwal – Artist/Animator/Assistant Programmer
+>Harshika Bilwal – Artist/Animator/Assistant Programmer<br>

 We explored Game Maker, ibis, and other tools during the jam, learning a lot and having a blast.
 Enjoy the chaos and see if you can help our professor make it on time!